Gaurang21/Titanic-Dataset-Analysis/README.md

 # Titanic-Dataset-Analysis
-Exploratory analysis of Titanic dataset and calculate accuracy of different machine learning algorithms
+Exploratory analysis of Titanic dataset and calculate accuracy of different machine learning algorithms.